vaulty-co/docs/docs/cookbooks/safe-sensitive-data-import.md

 Import users from external API by visiting this url: http://127.0.0.1/import

-In terminal we can see the dump of expernal API response:
+In the terminal we can see the dump of the external API response:

 ![Response dump](/img/cookbooks/safe-import/dump.png)

-We see the URL of the request and JSON body of response.
-Now we can create route and transformations for the response.
+We see the URL of the request and JSON body of the response.
+Now we can create a route and transformations for the response.

 ### Transformations